Bomsboom/fundamentals-of-system-programming/README.md

 #Task description
 1.Develop in C for Linux OS:
  * a program that allows you to perform a recursive search for files, starting with specified directory, using dynamic (shared) plug-in libraries
- * a dynamic library that implements optoin:
+ * a dynamic library that implements option:
    + Option: --ipv4-addr <value>
    - Search for files containing the specified IPv4 address value either in text form (x.x.x.x) or in binary form (little-endian or big-endian)
    + **Example: --ipv4-addr 192.168.8.1 (bold)**